-Greater Manchester is believed to be the largest city-region in the country to make Social Prescribing available to so many people, in all boroughs.96 In the same online briefing, Giles Wilmore, lead for people and communities in the Greater Manchester Health and Social Care Partnership, commented: "We know Social Prescribing has already made a difference to so many people whether it's tackling loneliness and isolation, managing depression and anxiety or getting back to work - we've heard amazing stories from right across the region.
+GM is believed to be the largest city region in the country to make social prescribing available to so many people, across its territory.96

+In the same online briefing, Giles Wilmore, lead for people and communities in the GMHSCP, commented:

+"We know social prescribing has already made a difference to so many people whether it's tackling loneliness and isolation, managing depression and anxiety or getting back to work - we've heard amazing stories from right across the region.
 Now we need to go further and faster so that as many people as possible can benefit from this approach.
-We want Social Prescribing to become as commonplace, and just as easy, as booking a blood test or a hospital outpatient appointment."
-97 "We know Social Prescribing has already made a difference to so many people whether it's tackling loneliness and isolation, managing depression and anxiety or getting back to work."
+We want social prescribing to become as commonplace, and just as easy, as booking a blood test or a hospital outpatient appointment".
+97

+"We know Social Prescribing has already made a difference to so many people whether it's tackling loneliness and isolation, managing depression and anxiety or getting back to work".

 This is a refreshing perspective and one arrived at through personal and collective leadership with a strong focus on place.
-In October 2019, The National Academy for Social Prescribing (NASP) was launched by the Secretary of State for Health and Social Care with an aspiration to create "partnerships, across the arts, health, sports, leisure, and the natural environment, alongside other aspects of our lives, to promote health and wellbeing at a national and local level."98 This was accompanied by a commitment by NHS England to ensure universal access to Social Prescribing through primary care by 2023 and the provision of one trained Social Prescribing link worker for every PCN in England (rising to at least 3 per PCN by 2023).
-"We will champion Social Prescribing and the work of local communities in connecting people for wellbeing."99 £5m has been made available by The Department for Health and Social Care to NASP in order to establish an infrastructure for its work. £1.4m has been set aside for a new Thriving Communities Fund100 managed by Arts Council England and available for local community groups and organisations to help them reach new audiences and geographical areas.
-It remains to be seen how the role of this London-based organisation will unfold and evolve to support work that depends on regional and local communities and neighbourhoods.
-The Anna Freud Centre reviewed the evidence base on Social Prescribing as a way to improve the mental health of children and young people.
-But after reviewing 1,307 records, the study was unable to include any of the studies available as they were unable to demonstrate clinical and academic rigour.
-101 Consequently, the charity Street Games 102 has been commissioned by NHS England and NHS Improvement to head up a working group to produce new national guidance for Social Prescribing targeted at children and young people.
-Street Games are also undertaking a national, four-site program mostly based on physical activity.
-102 Street Games. https://www.streetgames.org/ FREE SOCIAL CURES?
-A SOCIAL GLUE 45 92 Gibbons A. et al., Social Prescribing in Greater Manchester, 2019. http://usir.salford.ac.uk/id/eprint/52968/1/SocialPrescribingGMFullReport2019.pdf 02 lb:d anline 94 Ibid, online.
+In October 2019, the Secretary of State for Health and Social Care launched the National Academy for Social Prescribing (NASP) with an aspiration to create "partnerships, across the arts, health, sports, leisure, and the natural environment, alongside other aspects of our lives, to promote health and wellbeing at a national and local level".98 This was accompanied by a commitment by NHS England to ensure universal access to social prescribing through primary care by 2023 and the provision of one trained social prescribing link worker for every Primary Care Network (PCN) in England (rising to at least three per PCN by 2023).
+"We will champion social prescribing and the work of local communities in connecting people for wellbeing".
+99 £5m has been made available by The Department for Health and Social Care to NASP in order to establish an infrastructure for its work. £1.4m has been set aside for a new Thriving Communities Fund, 100 managed by ACE and available to help local community groups and organisations reach new audiences and geographical areas.
+It remains to be seen how the role of this London-based organisation will unfold to support work that depends on regional and local communities and neighbourhoods.

+The Anna Freud Centre reviewed the evidence base on social prescribing as a way to improve the mental health of children and young people.
+This exercise found that none of the previous 1,307 studies demonstrated sufficient clinical and academic rigour.
+101 Consequently, the charity Street Games 102 has been commissioned by NHS England and NHS Improvement to head up a working group to produce new national guidance for social prescribing targeted at children and young people.
+Street Games is also undertaking a national, four-site programme mostly based on physical activity.